EdwinVW/dapr-workshop/README.md

 ### Instructions

 Every assignment is contained in a separate folder in this repo.
 Each folder contains the description of the assignment that you can follow.

+**It is important you work through all the assignments in order and don't skip any assignments.
+The instructions for each assignment rely on the fact that you have finished the previous assignments successfully.**

 The `src` folder in the repo contains the starting-point for the workshop.
 It contains a version of the services that use plain HTTP communication and stores state in memory.
 With each assignment of the workshop, you will add a Dapr building-block to this solution.